 A Libero cannot contact the ball when it is completely above the plane of the net.

 Libero are trained to be the best passers on a team.

 With many teams, they help run the defense by communicating everything they see on the other side of the net.

 Sometimes the Libero will play in Left Back and other times the Libero will play in Middle Back.
 This depends on several factors, the defensive system, how effective the block is, and the other team’s offense.

 Everything you need to know about playing Libero >> click here!

 Defensive Specialists are generally only used in the back row.
 Unlike liberos, however, they can play front row and they can attack the ball when the ball is completely above the height of the plane of the net.

 Defensive Specialists need to sub in and out like a regular player.

-Defensive Specialists can play in any position but usually play for the Middle or Outside.
+Defensive Specialists can play in any position but usually play for the Middle, Outside, or Right Side.